Spectrum FAQ

 Spectrum Members

 We recommend this subscription for all members.
-It covers important and general notices, Max Card information, your membership with us, your welcome email including your membership number and our annual Black Tie Ball as some examples.
+It covers important and general notices, Max Card information, your membership details with us, your welcome email, including your membership number, and our annual Black Tie Ball, among other examples.

 Spectrum HQ Events

-This is for our events and regular sessions in fairly close proximity to Spectrum HQ.
-This covers such areas as our monthly free family sessions at Clip n Climb Cambridge, Partyman Cambridge and Climb Quest Milton Keynes as well as the likes of Breakfast with Santa, Winter Lights, Safari Stu, UBW Wrestling, KD Theatre Productions, Cambridge Aqua Park and Cineworld Ely to name but a few.
+This is for our events and regular sessions in reasonably close proximity to Spectrum HQ.
+This covers such areas as our own Spectrum Play sessions, Clip n Climb Cambridge, Climb Quest Milton Keynes, as well as the likes of Supper with Santa, Safari Stu, and Pantomimes.

 Spectrum Away Days

-This covers our visits around the UK to the likes of Legoland Windsor, the National Space Centre, Harry Potter Studio Tour, Warwick Castle, London Eye, Disneyland Paris and so forth.
-Coach travel is included in the majority of these events from our HQ area but there is also the option of meeting us at the venue should you wish to.
+This includes our visits to Disneyland Paris and around the UK, such as Legoland Windsor, the National Space Centre, the Harry Potter Studio Tour, Warwick Castle, the London Eye, and more.
+Coach travel is included in the majority of these events from our HQ area, but there is also often the option of meeting us at the venue should you wish to.

 You can unsubscribe directly from our email alerts at any time.